zSnout/kama-sona/docs/README.md

 To show text when an element is hovered over, add the `data-tooltip` attribute to it.
 It makes the applied element `position: relative` and adds content in the `::before` pseudo element.
 The tooltip respects the current text color.

+## Focus States

+When making focus states, use the `focus:` Tailwind modifier.
+It automatically combines `:focus-visible` and `:focus-within`, which is the preferred behavior in most circumstances.
+Specifically, it matches `&:focus-visible, &:focus-within:not(:focus)`.